dyhes/zulip/docs/development/setup-advanced.md

    This quirk is one reason this method is marked experimental.
    :::

-1. You should now be able to start the Zulip development server.
+1. You should now be able to start the Aloha development server.

    ```console
    (zulip-py3-venv) vagrant@ubuntu-18:/srv/zulip$ ./tools/run-dev.py